gns-x/AdvisorAI/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Support

-For support, please open an issue in the GitHub repository or contact the development team.
+For support and questions:
+- Create an issue on GitHub
+- Check the documentation in `/docs`
+- Review the API documentation in `/docs/api`